Hamzaoutdoors/My_Portfolio/README.md

 Additional description about the project and its features.

+Learn how to make Forms
+Understand the importance of UX.
+Understand how to parse a Figma design to create a UI.

 ## Built With

 - Major languages
   - HTML AND CSS
-   -- Grid & FlexBox lay out
+   -- FlexBox lay out and Forms
   - Linters, Node.js AND GIT

 ## Live Demo